 When my travel writer and blogger friend, Jeanine Barone of J The Travel Authority, reviewed 50 Places of a Lifetime, she wrote, “You won’t be able to take your eyes off the images and the words.”
 That certainly happened to me and I bet you’ll experience the same irresistible urge to spend hours browsing some of the most wondrous destinations on earth.

-Check the iTunes store to download a copy of 50 Places of a LIfetime to your iPhone or iPad.
+Check the iTunes store to download a copy of 50 Places of a Lifetime to your iPhone or iPad.
 At $1.99, it’s cheap entertainment.
-Be sure to come back here to share your thoughts about the app in our comments section.
 Which destinations did you add to your boomer travel list?
 Can you guess which ones that Alan and I added?
+Join the conversation at the My Itchy Travel Feet page on Facebook or send us an email to ask a question or share your experience.

 I have included an Amazon Link to National Geographic Traveler for your convenience.
 However My Itchy Travel Feet does receive a small percentage for purchases made at Amazon.com.